 There is a gpx file available for those who wish it but if you are using the route sheet which necessarily has many instructions you are advised to have a facility for mounting your route sheet on your handlebars such as a Polaris map holder available from http://www.sjscycles.co.uk/among others.
 A waterproof bag will be provided.
 If you wish to carry a map with you the route is covered by the standard Geographers London A-Z Guide

 If you have never ridden a randonee before, the procedure is quite simple.
 The objective is to complete the course within 10.5 hours by using the very detailed route sheet or GPS and checking in at controls within a certain time.
 At the start you must collect your brevet card containing the control details, which must be stamped or completed as appropriate.
 The route sheet, which contains detailed instructions, will alert you to the location of each control of which there are two types:

 - Information controls at which you need to write the answer to the simple question on the brevet card

 - A Fixed Control at which you need to obtain a sticker for your brevet card from the controller.

-At the finish you MUST hand your brevet card in to the organiser having been signed by you. if you want an AUK certificate the time allowed for the event, which is around 60 miles or 100k is 10 hours.
+At the finish you MUST hand your brevet card in to the organiser having been signed by you. if you want an AUK certificate the time allowed for the event, which is around 60 miles or 105k is 10 and a half hours.